How Much Does Air Conditioning Cost To Run in the UK? (Apr 2024 update)

 How much does air conditioning cost to run UK?

-Would it be cheap to run aircon units that are portable, or should you stick to conventional AC?
+Would it be cheaper to run aircon units that are portable, or should you stick to conventional AC?
 Let’s find out.

 When determining the cost of running a central air cooling system, one has to consider three things: